icynetx/RconKIT/README.md

 ## 👥 Team CynetX

-Made with ❤️ by **Team CynetX**.
+Built with ❤️ by **Team CynetX** for operators who care about clean recon, readable reports, and practical security work.

 - Website: https://cynetx.ir
 - Telegram: https://t.me/cynetx

-If ReconKit helps your workflow, star the repository and share it with operators who like clean output.
+If ReconKit makes your workflow cleaner, give the repository a star and share it with someone who still reads raw tool output by hand.